Anna-Shlyakhova/airline-route-profitability-powerbi/README.md

 - `README.md` – this project documentation.

 ## About Me
-I am a Junior Commercial and Data Analyst based in Scotland with a background in aviation and travel.
+I am a Commercial and Data Analyst based in Scotland with a background in aviation and travel.
 I am interested in combining data analytics, finance and BI tools to support better commercial decisions.
 This dashboard is part of my Power BI portfolio.